After Three Failures, Mexican Immigrant Proves Acquisition Of Citizenship By Birth

 Later, he married a U.S. citizen in Texas.
-She filed a family visa petition and a permanent resident application on his behalf.
-But they divorced before his adjustment of status interview and he was forced to abandon his green card application.
+She filed a family visa petition and a permanent residence application on his behalf.
+They divorced before his interview and he was forced to abandon his green card application.

-Once Carlos learned about Tony’s immigration ordeal, and heard about the unique history of Tony’s mother, he recommended filing for citizenship – not just permanent residency through Angela.
-In his analysis, Tony was a U.S. citizen and he should prove it.
+After learning about Tony’s immigration ordeal and the unique history of his mother, Carlos recommended filing for citizenship – not just permanent residency through Angela.
+He told Tony that he qualified for the acquisition of citizenship through birth to this mother.

-Point blank, he asked Tony and his wife, “Why settle for a green card?”
+Point blank, he asked Tony and his wife, “Neither course is guaranteed.
+Why settle for a green card?”

-Carlos assured Tony that he would be there with him every step of the way.
-As an immigration trial attorney, Carlos understood that it would take careful preparation to defeat any immigration fraud allegations.
+Carlos assured Tony that he would be there to assist him every step of the way.
+As a citizenship lawyer, he understood that it would take careful preparation to defeat any immigration fraud allegations.

 We had heard Tony’s version; we still needed to verify certain important details.
 When we obtained his files several months later, our fears were confirmed.

 Second, Tony had lost his passport and other documents which proved how he had entered the U.S. many years ago.

 Yet, Tony had never known his father.
 His mother had remarried.
 He did not know where she lived.
 He was not on speaking terms with her.

 They arranged a meeting with Tony’s mother at our office.

-All this work paid off in another way.
+All this work paid off another way.
 Tony rebuilt bridges with his mother and grandparents.
 Today, they are a family reunited, sharing holidays and special times together.